Moduli of abelian covers of elliptic curves: Moduli spaces of admissible bielliptic curves

 are linearly independent when $g \neq 2$ and they have one relation when $g=2$. \end{corollary} In \cite[(6.11)]{pagani2}, we have already observed the existence of this bielliptic relation in genus $2$, and we have written it down explicitly in terms of the boundary divisors.

-This follows from Theorem \ref{vanishes}.
 Let us briefly review our description of moduli of bielliptic curves obtained in the previous section.
 The open subscheme of \eqref{modulistable} that parametrizes smooth bielliptic curves, $\mathcal{M}_{1,n}( B \mathbb{Z}/ 2\mathbb{Z}; 1, \ldots, 1, 0, \ldots, 0)$, has been described by virtue of Theorem \ref{fondamentale} as the complement of the $n-1$ divisors

 in the universal curve $\mathcal{C}_{1,n-1}$ (parametrized by $y$) over $\mathcal{M}_{1,n-1}$.
 By applying Corollary \ref{componenti}, we see that the loci $D_{j,n}$ are actually all irreducible, unless $g$ equals $2$, in which case there is only one locus $D_{12}$, which consists of two irreducible components; the statement of Corollary \ref{linindip} then follows from Theorem \ref{vanishes}.